Military history of Japan: Sengoku period (1467–1603)

-The Sengoku Period is marked by social upheaval, political intrigue and near-constant military conflict.
-Less than a century after the end of the Nanboku-chō Wars, peace under the relatively weak Ashikaga shogunate was disrupted by the outbreak of the Ōnin War (1467–1477).
-This was a civil war between the Ashikaga shogunate and numerous daimyō.
+The Sengoku period is marked by social upheaval, political intrigue and near-constant military conflict.
+Less than a century after the end of the Nanboku-chō Wars, peace under the relatively weak Ashikaga shōgunate was disrupted by the outbreak of the Ōnin War (1467–1477).
+This was a civil war between the Ashikaga shōgunate and numerous daimyō.
 The ancient capital of Kyoto was converted into a battlefield and a heavily fortified city that suffered severe destruction.

-The authority of both the shogunate and the Imperial Court had weakened, and provincial Governors (shugo) and other local samurai leaders emerged as the daimyōs, who battled each other, religious factions (e.g. the Ikkō-ikki), and others for land and power for the next 150 years or so.
+The authority of both the shōgunate and the Imperial Court had weakened, and provincial Governors (shugo) and other local samurai leaders emerged as the daimyōs, who battled each other, religious factions (e.g. the Ikkō-ikki), and others for land and power for the next 150 years or so.
 The period has come to be called the Sengoku period, after the Warring States period in ancient Chinese history.
 Over one hundred domains clashed and warred throughout the archipelago, as clans rose and fell, boundaries shifted, and some of the largest battles in all of global pre-modern history were fought.

 A great many developments and significant events took place during this period, ranging from advances in castle design to the advent of the cavalry charge, the further development of campaign strategies on a grand scale, and the significant changes brought on by the introduction of firearms.
 The composition of the army changed, with masses of ashigaru, footsoldiers armed with long lances (yari), archers, and, later, gunners serving alongside mounted samurai.
 Naval battles likewise consisted of little more than using boats to move troops within range of bow or arquebus, and then into hand-to-hand fighting.

-The long-standing rivalry between the daimyo Takeda Shingen of Kai Province and Uesugi Kenshin of Echigo Province are legendary.
+The long-standing rivalry between the daimyō Takeda Shingen of Kai Province and Uesugi Kenshin of Echigo Province is considered legendary.
 The Battles of Kawanakajima between the armies of Shingen and Kenshin (1553–1564) are one of the most cherished tales in Japanese military history and the epitome of Japanese chivalry and romance.
 They're mentioned in epic literature, woodblock printing and movies.